mosaic-design-system/docs/src/components/treeview-1.md

       A **Treeview** presents a hierarchical view of information by breaking them down into multiple levels of importance.
-The **Treeview** allows for different levels to be opened whilst the rest of the tree can remain collapsed, reducing the amount of space required but maintaining the necessary information.
+The **Treeview** allows for different levels to be opened whilst the rest of the tree can remain collapsed, reducing the amount of space required, but maintaining the necessary information.